-The table below sets out selected objectives from the Labour Party 2024 manifesto and identifies potential asset implications arising from national policies.
+The table below sets out selected objectives from the Labour Party 2024 manifesto, comments on actions taken in the first few months of the new government and identifies potential asset implications arising from national policies.

 Policy Area Potential Asset Management Implications Austerity The government's wish to end austerity means a presumption in favour of making additional funds available to the public sector (resources allowing).
-Local government might be expected to be bottom of the public sector funding priorities, after health, schools and blue light, but financial pressures may eventually start to ease.
+Local government might be expected to be bottom of the public sector funding priorities, after health, schools and blue light, but financial pressures on Councils may eventually start to ease.
 Continued partnerships with other public sector organisations receiving additional funding may present new opportunities for space optimisation, savings or additional income.
-However, messages coming from the new government concerning the need to repair public finances suggest that its aspirations for increasing spending may be constrained.
-NHS Resourcing Additional resources made available to the NHS could provide extended partnership opportunities and expectations for property occupation and space-sharing.
-Energy Reduction in overall energy costs would reduce Council costs and provide greater affordability to Council commercial tenants, potentially increasing rental values.
-A greater national emphasis on green energy infrastructure may make the development of sustainable energy sources on and for Council assets more viable.
-Financial changes for business Business Rates Reform and a cap on corporation tax may make property more affordable, improving demand for Council properties and increasing rental values.
-Housing Re-introduction of mandatory housing targets would place additional pressure on available Council land holdings and on the Council's strategic housing functions.
+However, messages coming from the new government concerning the need to repair public finances suggest that its aspirations for increasing spending will be constrained.
+NHS Resourcing Government aspirations to make additional resources available to the NHS, evidenced by its £25bn funding increase in the October 2024 budget, could provide extended partnership opportunities and expectations for property occupation, space-sharing and wider public sector investment in the local authority estate.
+However, the future of programmes such as One Public Estate, through which the Council might benefit from partnership with NHS, is currently unknown Energy Reduction in overall energy costs would reduce Council costs and provide greater affordability to Council commercial tenants, potentially increasing rental values.
+A greater national emphasis on green energy infrastructure, including proposals to radically increase onshore wind energy, may make the development of sustainable energy sources on and for Council assets more viable.
+Financial changes for business Emphasis on economic growth and business investment, as well as business rates reform and a cap on corporation tax may make property more affordable, improving demand for Council properties and increasing rental values.
+Housing Government proposes the re-introduction of mandatory housing targets (1.5m over 5 years), and a change to the standard method for assessing local housing need.
+These policies will place additional pressure on available Council land holdings and on the Council's strategic housing functions.
 It is widely expected that the government will enhance local authority powers to acquire land for affordable and social housing.
-Planning reform Reform of the planning process could enhance disposal opportunities and unlock barriers to disposal, development and asset-based regeneration projects.
+Planning reform Proposals put forward for the reform of the planning process are intended to encourage economic growth and unlock barriers to disposal, development and asset-based regeneration projects, especially the building of new homes, delivery of development on brown and grey field sites, the unlocking of clean energy sources.
+If confirmed, the proposals will enhance the capability of the Council to use its assets to support development and regeneration.
 Protecting Nature Possible financial support for the Council to develop and intensify the use of green assets to support the environment Young Futures Possible use of Council assets to create community hubs